 If the Peak Load Window from the prior Summer Capability Period does not capture at least 90% of the hourly LOLE occurring in the Summer Capability Period in the LCR model, the NYISO will determine a new Peak Load Window for the upcoming Summer Capability Period according to the following process.
 First, the ISO will evaluate the two consecutive hours with the highest percentage of hourly LOLE in the Summer Capability Period from the LCR model, described in Section 7.3.1 of this ICAP Manual.
-If the two consecutive hours with the highest percentage of hourly LOLE in the Summer Capability Period do not capture at least 90% of the total hourly LOLE occurring in the Summer Capability Period, the next hour with the highest percentage of hourly LOLE in the Summer Capability Period that is consecutive with the first two hours will be added to the evaluated window.
+If the two consecutive hours with the highest percentage of hourly LOLE occurring in the Summer Capability Period, the next hour with the highest percentage of hourly LOLE occurring in the Summer Capability Period, the next hour with the highest percentage of hourly LOLE in the Summer Capability Period that is consecutive with the first two hours will be added to the evaluated window.
 Additional consecutive hours will be added until at least 90% of the total hourly LOLE in the Summer Capability Period is captured in the evaluated window.
-If the minimum number of consecutive hours that captures at least 90% of total hourly LOLE in the Summer Capability Period is an odd number, the next hour with the highest percentage of hourly LOLE in the Summer Capability Period that is consecutive with the evaluated window will be added, to produce an evaluated window comprising an even number of hours.
+If the minimum number of consecutive hours that captures at least 90% of total hourly LOLE in the Summer Capability Period is an odd number, the next hour with the highest percentage of hourly LOLE in the Summer Capability Period that is consecutive an evaluated window comprising an even number of hours.
 The resulting evaluated window will be the new Peak Load